proximityy/brbot/README.md

 2. User admin access
 # To run the program:
 1. Download dependencies
-2. Run program, you may need to go into System preferences -> Security to run unverified script, accept warnings
+2. Run `chmod +x app.app/Contents/MacOS/*` to change the binary executable value
+3. Open the program; the program will be blocked immediately
+4. Open System Preferences -> Security & Privacy -> Open Anyway
+5. Quit program
-3. Go to System Preferences -> Security & Privacy -> Privacy -> Accessibility
+6. Go to System Preferences -> Security & Privacy -> Privacy -> Accessibility
-4. Unlock using system admin account and add BR Bot *You may need to use sudo to initiate without root access
+7. Unlock using system admin account and set BR Bot to allowed access *You may need to use sudo to initiate without root access
-5. Quit BR Bot and re-open, should work normally
+8. Quit BR Bot and re-open, should work normally